WachterJud/qaul.net/docs/README.md

 ## Guides

-* `contributors`: the contributors' guide introduces and explains the structure of qaul.net and should guide you through the steps of how to the project.
+* `manual`: the qaul.net manual introduces and explains the structure of qaul.net and should guide you through the structure of the project and shows you how to build it.
 * `http-api`: contains the documentation of the qaul.net http-api.
-* `index`: this folder contains the overview page.

 ## Build and Deploy